HUB CITY BASSMASTERSBY-LAWS &

 D. Members wishing to bring a guest to a monthly club tournament should declare so at the meeting.
 Guests are encouraged to attend and coordination is required to ensure that all non-boating club members have been paired with boaters.
 The club should never leave a non-boating member un-paired over a guest.
 Club wide e-mail and Face Book notifications and individual coordination with the tournament director not later than 72 hours prior to the event are permitted if the guest’s intention to fish was not know as of the meeting.
 A paired club non-boater will not be removed from a boat in favor of a guest once the pairings have been completed.

 A. All boats must be properly registered, contain all required U.S. Coast Guard safety equipment, be in safe operating condition, and operated in a safe manner at all times.

-E. If a tournament participant elects to leave early, they MUST contact in person or by phone any club member present at the earliest possible time.
+F. If a tournament participant elects to leave early, they MUST contact in person or by phone any club member present at the earliest possible time.
 This requirement prevents unnecessary rescue/search efforts being started.
 This club will do everything in its power to ensure no one is stranded, broken and adrift, or injured and in need of assistance.
-The departing members catch may not be presented by another member in their absence but their participation points will still be awarded.
+Another member may not present a departing members catch in their absence; however, their participation points will still be awarded.

 ARTICLE V: GENERAL RULES & RESTRICTIONS

 A. A minimum of two (2) boats and four (4) fishermen are required to officially start a tournament.

 B. The Tournament Director may suggest a change in the start and/or stop time, delay the take-off time or call off the tournament due to hazardous weather conditions.
 Should the Tournament Director recommend a change in launching or fishing locations for the day due to any of the above-mentioned reasons, club members present at the tournament site will vote to approve or disapprove any suggested changes.